 I’ll never forget taking an online biochemistry course as my final prereq before starting a coordinated MPH program at UNC Chapel Hill.
-The program I went through was a 2.5 year program, with 3 rounds of rotations (internships) included (see below for more on that).
+The program I went through was a 2.5 year program, with 3 rounds of rotations (internships) included.

 So, when I graduated, I graduated with a Master’s Degree in Public Health Nutrition, as well as a verification statement needed to take the RD Exam.

 Here are my Tips For Getting an Internship.

 This is a huge topic in and of itself, so I’ve written an extensive blog post on my one month plan for studying for the RD Exam.